ypaulsussman/yblog/content/pages/about.md

 I didn’t!
 This is almost byte-for-byte the [Lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) starter for [Gatsby.](https://www.gatsbyjs.org/features/) No, [seriously.](https://lumen.netlify.com/)

-The code is almost 100% the work of others: my adaptation has largely been to rip out the pieces that made it difficult for me to rapidly reason about.
-You know, little things like “the entire CMS admin view” and “unit tests.”
+The code is almost entirely the work of others: my adaptation has largely been to rip out the pieces that made it difficult for me to rapidly reason about.
+You know, little things like “the entire CMS admin view” and “static typechecking.”

-(_That’s right, to be clear: my personal addition to this codebase has been purely to make it worse._

-_...but faster to play with!_)
+(_That’s right, to be clear: my personal addition to this codebase has been purely to make it **worse**.
+But... faster to work with!_)

 ## So why a blog, though?

 Eh, I should do more brain calisthenics.
-A good way to do that, in my experience, is to push thoughts into writing, then examine them.
+A good way to do that, in my experience, is to push thoughts into writing, and then reexamine them.

-And a good way to _that,_ or so I hear, is to maintain a public-facing collection of those writings: one that shames you into perpetually refining and expanding them.
+And a good way to _that,_ or so I hear, is to maintain a public-facing collection of those writings: one that shames you into perpetually refining and expanding it.

 Ta da!